tmwaas/rabocore-ai-engine/README.md

 *Caption: Proof of strict grounding where the agent refuses to hallucinate and cites simulation internal standards.*

 ---
+Note: All knowledge sources used are based on publicly available information and simulation data for demonstration purposes.

 **Maintained by [Thomas Waas](https://github.com/tmwaas)**